 The secret is quality over quantity when it comes to cleaning equipment.
-You only in actual fact need a few items that can cover the majority of your cleaning activities, so long as they are suitable and reasonable quality.
+You only in actual fact need a few items that can cover the majority of your cleaning activities, as long as they are suitable and of reasonable quality.

 9.2 Flip Signs

-These are your typical yellow signs in a ‘V’ shape you often see on wet floors that have been mopped in areas like motorway stations and restaurants.
+These are your typical yellow signs in an inverted ‘V’ shape you often see on wet floors that have been mopped in areas like motorway stations and restaurants.
 They’re relatively cheap to purchase, and can be ‘flipped’ back into a flat shape to easily store.

 Two things to watch out for though are firstly that they are in the correct position to warn people but not get in their way and be a trip hazard, and secondly to make sure they are taken away when not needed, as people will take them more for granted and ignore them if they are always there even when the floor is dry.